 My efforts to independently test PBfit for hidden gluten left me with more questions than answers.
-But if you’re looking for the answer to the question, Is PBfit gluten free?” the answer isn’t black or white.
-My independent testing is saying it’s not, but the company’s independent testing says it is.
-This is my story, and I offer only factual information so you can make your best judgement about what foods are safe for you to eat.
+And if you’re looking for a clear answer to the question, Is PBfit gluten free?”
+I’m sorry to say that the answer isn’t black or white.
+My independent testing is saying it’s not, but the company’s testing says it is.
+This is my story, and I offer only factual information so you can make your best judgment about what foods are safe for you to eat.
 Please read my disclosures.

 Last year, when walking the aisles of my local Costco, I noticed a product called PBfit.
 I love peanut butter, but also know it’s a high-caloric food.
 PBfit says it contains 87 percent less fat and one-third of the calories of traditional peanut butter.
-It also bears a NSF certified gluten-free label on it.
+It also bears an NSF-certified gluten-free label.

 I bought a container and immediately used it to make no-bake chocolate and peanut butter cookies.
 Later that day, I experienced a dull stomach ache, which I chalked up to eating too many cookies.
 But then I had the thought, what if PBfit, a product I had never had before, actually contained hidden gluten?

-While Nima is a highly-accurate device, it does have limitations and, as I recently experienced when testing Food For Life Gluten-Free English Muffins, it also can give false positives.
-This means a product that is gluten free may, on the rare occasion, test positive for gluten with Nima.
+While Nima is a highly-accurate device, it does have limitations, as I recently experienced when testing Food For Life Gluten-Free English Muffins.
+It also can give false positives.
+This means a product that is gluten-free may, on rare occasions, test positive for gluten with Nima.
 (Read What You Need to Know About Nima Sensor Before You Buy if you’re thinking of investing in a gluten-detecting device.)

 I tested a sample of the PBfit with my Nima Sensor, and Nima came back with a “Gluten Found” message.

-I used a second Nima test capsule to test another sample of PBfit, just to be sure, and Nima came back position again.
+I used a second Nima test capsule to test another sample of PBfit, just to be sure, and Nima came back with a positive result yet again.

 You can watch me test this exact product in this video:

-I was feeling unsettled about the Nima results, but I dropped it figuring it contained somewhere between 5-19 ppm of gluten, which would still be legal and no reason to sound the alarms.
+I felt unsettled about the Nima results, but I dropped it figuring it contained somewhere between 5-19 ppm of gluten, which would still be legal and no reason to sound the alarms.

 I wanted to get to the bottom of this, so I sent the English muffins, along with a sample of PBfit (from the same container from last year, which I held onto), to the ELISA Technologies lab in Florida.
 I had to pay to test these large samples, but my curiosity got the best of me and I felt compelled to do it.